armanatory/DATA-MigriAnalysis/README.md

 The CSV file serves as the foundation for analyzing trends in salary requirements over the years.

+### Consumer Price Index

+The Consumer Price Index (CPI) data is retrieved using the script located at `scripts/consumer_price_index_query.py`.
+This script sends a POST request to the Statistics Finland API to fetch monthly CPI data starting from 2015.
+The data is saved in a CSV file at `data/consumer_price_index.csv` with the following structure:

+- **Date**: The year and month in the format `YYYY-MM` (e.g., `2018-11`).
+- **CPI**: The consumer price index value for that month.

+This data enables the analysis of inflation trends and price level changes over time.

 ## Notebooks

 ## How to Use